How old does my child have to be to attend Kindergarten?

 Do I have a choice of full-day or half-day Kindergarten?

-Yes, Saskatoon Public Schools offers half-day everyday, full-day every other day, French Immersion, and the Nehiyawiwin Cree Language and Culture Kindergarten Program.
+Yes, Saskatoon Public Schools offer half-day everyday, full-day every other day, French Immersion, and the Nehiyawiwin Cree Language and Culture Kindergarten Program.
 For more information on our Kindergarten programs click here.

 We are dedicated to jump starting your child's education with our focus on literacy.
 Visit your local public school to find out how we inspire learning!